gSchool/angular-11-curriculum/05-project-4/01-project-overview.md

 * A back end that consists of 3 or more microservices
 * At least one database (for now) that handles all data transactions
 * Deploy all of it to Conducktor
+* Although your capstones will follow a mobile user / mobile phone theme, project 4 can be anything and any subject that you want it to be.

 ### How will we be building it ?
 What is due and when ?